core-wg/senml-etch/draft-ietf-core-senml-etch.md

 configuration parameters.
 The CoAP iPATCH, PATCH, and FETCH methods enable accessing and updating parts of a resource or multiple resources with one request.
-This document defines new media types for the CoAP iPATCH, and FETCH methods for resources represented with the SenML data model.
+This document defines new media types for the CoAP iPATCH, PATCH, and FETCH methods for resources represented with the SenML data model.

 --- middle

 # Introduction {#intro}

-The Sensor Measurement Lists (SenML) media type {{RFC8428} and data model can be used to transmit collections of resources, such as batches of sensor data or configuration parameters.
+The Sensor Measurement Lists (SenML) media type {{RFC8428}} and data model can be used to transmit collections of resources, such as batches of sensor data or configuration parameters.

-Example of a SenML collection is shown below:
+An example of a SenML collection is shown below:

 ~~~
 [